Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 14. **Good things ahead!**
-- DAY: Tuesday, Went to MOA, UO, this is the last day of 2024, i am gratefull
+- DAY: Tuesday, Went to MOA, UO, this is the last day of 2024, i am gratefull, Blessed to be alive

 gotta lock in in nsbe, hopefully